 In order to prepare this criminological profile, the profiler analyzes, among other aspects, what is known as the Modus Operandi (MO), which can be defined as any behaviors criminals engage in to commit their crime and which fulfill one of these three objectives:

-- To protect the criminal’s identity: The use of gloves, masks, darkness, etc. are MO behaviors because they serve to hide the criminal’s identity.
+- To protect the criminal’s identity: The use of gloves, masks, darkness, etc. are modus operandi behaviors because they serve to hide the criminal’s identity.

-- To complete the crime, fulfill the criminal objective: Breaking a window and entering a home to steal is part of an MO because it serves to access a place where valuable objects can be found.
+- To complete the crime, fulfill the criminal objective: Breaking a window and entering a home to steal is part of an method of operation because it serves to access a place where valuable objects can be found.

-- To facilitate the aggressor’s escape: Tying up a victim and blindfolding them while the offender escapes are MO behaviors because they enable them to escape easily and prevent the victim from seeing the direction they went in.
+- To facilitate the aggressor’s escape: Tying up a victim and blindfolding them while the offender escapes are modus operandi behaviors because they enable them to escape easily and prevent the victim from seeing the direction they went in.